top things to do in san francisco

 Fisherman's Wharf Neighborhood

-for locals
+best things to do for locals

 By the way, if you are a first-time tourist then Fisherman's Wharf is a good place to start seeing SF's most famous tourist attractions.

-Sausalito Ferry, Pier 41, Fisherman's Wharf, SF
+Sausalito Ferry, Pier 41

 What a great way to enjoy the beautiful San Francisco Bay.
 Just the 30 minute ride one-way, a quick visit to Sausalito, then back makes for a fabulous afternoon by itself.
 If more convenient you may want to cross the Golden Gate Bridge first and start at the Sausalito end to visit Fisherman's Wharf.

-By the way, on late summer afternoons get to the Sausalito Pier early to avoid being bumped from the boat by the crowds of bicycle riders coming back from their ride across Golden Gate Bridge.
+By the way, on late summer afternoons get back to the Sausalito Pier early to avoid being bumped from the boat by the crowds of bicycle riders coming back from their ride across Golden Gate Bridge.

-Hyde St Pier National park
+Hyde Street Pier National Park

-Before the Golden Gate and Bay Bridges existed, Hyde Street Pier was the main automobile ferry port for crossing north to Sausalito and east to Berkeley.
-Now it is a national park featuring many historical vessels.
-Among them are three rare survivors of SF History -- the Baclutha, a square-rigged sailing ship built in 1886 which took 17 trips around Cape Horn and appeared in the film Mutiny on the Bounty, and the C.A.Thayer, a triple masted sailing schooner & fishing ship built in 1895, and the Eureka steam paddlewheel ferryboat built in 1890.
-The Hyde Street Pier is FREE and a boarding pass to the historic vessels is $5.
+On the pier itself are three rare historical vessels – the Baclutha, a square-rigged sailing ship built in 1886 which took 17 trips around Cape Horn and appeared in the film Mutiny on the Bounty, and the C.A.Thayer, a triple masted sailing schooner and fishing ship built in 1895, and the Eureka steam paddlewheel ferryboat built in 1890.
+The Hyde Street Pier is FREE and a boarding pass to the historic vessels is $10.

-USS Pampanito Submarine (SS-383), Pier 45 at the north end of Taylor St, SF
+USS Pampanito Submarine(SS-383), Pier 45 at the north end of Taylor St, SF

 This submarine memorial and museum is one of the most popular historical vessels in the U.S. (110,000 visitors yearly).
 Its history, starting 1943, includes sinking six Japanese ships during World War II and starring in the 1996 movie Down Periscope with Kelsey Grammer.
 The sub is parked on Pier 45 and is open for tours seven days/week.
 Standing next to it on the Pier and just looking is FREE.

-This national historical landmark is one of two operational Liberty cargo ships left, of the 2,710 built to support our armed forces during World War II.
+SS Jeremiah O’Brien, Pier 45 beyond the Pampanito, at north end of Taylor St, SF.
+This national historical landmark is one of only two operational Liberty cargo ships still left, of the 2,710 built to support our armed forces during World War II.
 This ship was built in 56 days, launched June 19, 1943, made seven WWII voyages, and did eleven crossings of the English Channel to Normandy to support the D-Day invasion.
 It still makes a few SF Bay area cruises each year.

-This antique penny arcade has one of the world's largest private collections (over 200) of working coin-operated arcade machines and mechanical musical instruments.
+Museum Mechanique, Pier 45 at north end of Taylor St, Fisherman’s Wharf.
+This antique penny arcade has one of the world’s largest private collections (over 200) of working coin-operated arcade machines and mechanical musical instruments.
 Admission is FREE but you or your kids can play most of these old machines for a few coins.

-Pier 39 Merry Go Round
+Pier 39

 Pier 39 is the third most popular tourist attraction in the U.S., after the two Disneylands, so it is definitely both popular and tourist oriented.
 On the up side, it is FREE and has a lot of buzz so why not walk through and people watch.
 Many of the restaurants have a superb view too and make a convenient place to stop for lunch.